d0ctr/telehooking/README.md

   - `REDISCLOUD_URL` — Redis connection URL that can be accepted by [ioredis](https://www.npmjs.com/package/ioredis/v/4.28.3) (can also be ignored)
   - `PORT` — Port for API (can be ignored)
   - `ENV` — define environment, if equals `dev` (or if `PORT` is not specified) will start polling for Telegram client, if is absent will start webhooking

 ## config.json

 Config file is used to share some non-secret variables

   - `AHEGAO_API` — API to get urls for random ahegao
   - `API_HOMEPAGE` — URL to which redirect home (`/`) endpoint to
+  - `DOMAIN` — base URL for webhooking
+  - `URBAN_API` — API for definitions from urban dictionary

 ## Discord Slash Commands Registration